Tencent/libpag/web/README.md

 });
 ```

-**If you use ESModule to import SDK, you have to build the web program including the libpag/lib/libpag.wasm file that is under node_modules folder.Then use the `locateFile` function to return the path of the `libpag.wasm` .
-You need to submit the libpag.wasm that user can load from network.**
+**Note: If you are using ESModule to import PAG Web SDK, you must pack the `libpag.wasm` file manually into the final web program, because the common packing tools usually ignore the wasm file.
+Then use the `locateFile` function to get the path of the `libpag.wasm` .
+You also need to upload the `libpag.wasm` file to a server so that users can load it from network.**

-Offer much product in the npm package after building.
-You could read the [doc](./doc/develop-install.md) about them.
+There are many kinds of products in the npm package after building.
+You could read the [doc](./doc/develop-install.md) to know about them.

-That has a [repository](https://github.com/libpag/pag-web) that has some demo about HTML / Vue / React / PixiJS.
+There is also a [repository](https://github.com/libpag/pag-web) that contains some demos about using PAG Web SDK with HTML / Vue / React / PixiJS.

-And you find the required interface in the [API documentation](https://pag.io/docs/apis-web.html).
+You can find the API documentation [here](https://pag.io/docs/apis-web.html).

 ## Browser